Kenneth Coll, Dean

 Probationary Status in the College of Education

-Students may be placed on probationary status if their grades or academic conduct fail to meet program requirements.
+Students will be placed on probationary status if their grades or conduct fail to meet program requirements.
 All students placed on probation are required to meet with their academic advisor to develop a plan for improving their academic standing.
 Students will be removed from probationary status and will be informed upon approval of the faculty that program requirements are being met.
 If a student remains on probation after two consecutive semesters (fall/spring, spring/fall) that student may be withdrawn from the teacher education program.
 If a student who has been withdrawn from the teacher education program under these circumstances wishes to be re-admitted to the program, he or she must formally re-apply in accordance with stated procedures and deadlines associated with the application process for all students.

 Supervised Internship in Teacher Education